-I know, your inbox and social media is full of emails and posts about goal-setting and how to “plan your best 2019 ever!” right?
-Well, in this article I am going to be talking about 2019, but I’m actually going to be focusing on 2018.
-Why, you may be asking, when 2018 is essentially done and dusted?
+I know, your inbox and social media is full of emails and posts about goal-setting and how to “plan your best year ever!” right?
+Well, in this article I am going to be talking about the year ahead, but I’m actually going to be focusing on the year that was.
+Why, you may be asking, when it is essentially done and dusted?
 For one great reason – you achieve a hell of a lot in a year and I’m guessing that the majority of us don’t stop to acknowledge that!
 We just power right on through into the next year, scribbling down all our grandiose goals on New Year’s Day, without actually stopping to consider what actually went down this past year.
 Take a moment.
 What did you actually accomplish this year?
 What were the good bits, the hard bits, and the lessons you learned from both?
 What’s worth keeping and bringing into the new year, instead of throwing the baby out with the bathwater and starting all over again?

 Over the past couple of years, I have switched my focus towards an annual review process, rather than the traditional new year’s resolutions and goal-setting regime, for a couple of main reasons:

 1) acknowledging what I have actually accomplished is an excellent way for me to build confidence in my abilities, both professionally, personally and in sport;

 2) I learn a hell of a lot from looking at what went well and what went sideways, why, and how I can do things differently in future;